ray-project/ray/doc/README.md

 ## Testing changes locally

 If you want to run the preprocessing locally on a specific file (to eg. see how it will render after docs have been built), run `source/preprocess_github_markdown.py PATH_TO_MARKDOWN_FILE PATH_TO_PREPROCESSED_MARKDOWN_FILE`.
-Make sure to also edit `EXTERNAL_MARKDOWN_FILES` in `source/custom_directives.py` so that your file does not get overwriten by one downloaded form GitHub.
+Make sure to also edit `EXTERNAL_MARKDOWN_FILES` in `source/custom_directives.py` so that your file does not get overwritten by one downloaded form GitHub.